Expected value: Etymology

 Neither Pascal nor Huygens used the term "expectation" in its modern sense.
 In particular, Huygens writes:

 More than a hundred years later, in 1814, Pierre-Simon Laplace published his tract "Théorie analytique des probabilités", where the concept of expected value was defined explicitly:

 Notations

-The use of the letter E to denote expected value goes back to W. A. Whitworth in 1901.
-The symbol has become popular since then for English writers.
-In German, E stands for "Erwartungswert", in Spanish for "Esperanza matemática", and in French for "Espérance mathématique".
+The use of the letter E to denote "expected value" goes back to W. A. Whitworth in 1901.
+The symbol has since become popular for English writers.
+In German, E stands for Erwartungswert, in Spanish for esperanza matemática, and in French for espérance mathématique.

-When "E" is used to denote expected value, authors use a variety of stylization: the expectation operator can be stylized as E (upright), E (italic), or $\mathbb{E}$ (in blackboard bold), while a variety of bracket notations (such as E(X), E[X], and EX) are all used.
+When "E" is used to denote "expected value", authors use a variety of stylizations: the expectation operator can be stylized as E (upright), E (italic), or $\mathbb{E}$ (in blackboard bold), while a variety of bracket notations (such as E(X), E[X], and EX) are all used.